jdx/mise/docs/templates.md

   of `alphabet`.
 For example, `choice(64, HEX)` will generate a random 64-character lowercase hex string.

-A example of function using `exec`:
+An example of function using `exec`:

 ```toml
 [alias.node.versions]